sherlockholmesat221b/DABHounds/Spotify OAuth Guide.md

 # 🎶 Setting up Spotify OAuth for DABHounds

 DABHounds can pull tracks from Spotify and convert them into DAB playlists.
-However, Spotify requires **OAuth client credentials** for anything that touches user data or editorial playlists, including private and collaborative playlists.
+However, Spotify requires **OAuth client credentials** for anything that touches user data, including private and collaborative playlists.

 Many developers initially try to ship a shared client ID/secret or use a test app.
 Spotify’s policies make this tricky: test apps are designed for **private use and limited users only**, and if they detect abuse or public distribution, the credentials can be revoked repeatedly.
 DABHounds experienced exactly this — apps in developer/test mode kept getting disabled.